-Covestro manufactures the renewable-attributed raw materials, such as toluene diisocyanate (TDI) and polyether, in major European and Asian production sites.
+Covestro manufactures the renewable-attributed raw materials, such as toluene diisocyanate (TDI) and polyether, in major production sites from all regions.
 The sites are certified according to the ISCC PLUS standard.

 Joining forces with Sinomax and The Vita Group, pioneering partners for more sustainability.

 Covestro produces more sustainable materials to benefit the environment and enable customers and partners to create more sustainable products like mattress foam.
 Our partnership with Sinomax and The Vita Group led to a new generation of polyurethane (PUR) foam made partially from our renewable-attributed TDI.

 With Sinomax, a global manufacturer and distributor of polyurethane comfort products based in China, Covestro finalized its first commercial supply agreement.
 Both companies are committed to promoting the circular economy.
 Moreover, Sinomax aims to be the first customer to use renewable-attributed TDI to reduce its CO2 emissions in APAC.